Supporting Your Lifetime Adoption Journey

 Vincent is a 13-year-old boy who is highly intelligent and creative.
 He has a logical brain and enjoys computers and gaming.
 Last year, in seventh grade, Vincent was an Honor Student who earned As in all of his classes.
 He is articulate, funny, resourceful, and clever.
 Although playing sports is not necessarily a priority for Vincent, he has played on various teams in the past and is always willing to give something new a try.
 Having suffered tremendous losses in his short life, Vincent needs a family who is understanding and very patient.
 He would thrive in a family in which he is either an only child or the youngest.
 Vincent will need time and attention in order to heal.
 He is a young man with a lot of potential to be a happy and successful person!

-If you would like more information on Vincent please contact Sharon Richardson at 804-354-1881.
+If you would like more information on Vincent please contact Christina Lukhard at 804-354-1881.

 On Hold - Matched

-We are looking for a family for Quayvon, 17 and Wanye, 15.
-These are active brothers who love sports, including basketball and football.
-They are kind and well-mannered kids who regularly say “ma’am,” “sir” and hold doors open.
-Quayvon is doing better in school and trying to figure out his next steps as he moves towards adulthood.
-Wanye is struggling in school and needs continued guidance around managing his difficult emotions.
-While they can be patient, supportive and nurturing with younger children, they are better suited to be placed in a home with no other kids.
+We are looking for a family for Wanye (right), age 16.
+Wanye loves sports, including basketball and football.
+He is a kind and well-mannered kid who regularly say “ma’am,” “sir” and hold doors open for people.
+He is struggling in school and needs continued guidance around managing his difficult emotions.
+While he can be patient, supportive and nurturing with younger children, he would do better in a home with no other kids.

-If you are or know of the right family for these sweet boys, please contact Ebony at 804-354-1881.
+If you are or know of the right family for Wanye, please contact Christina Lukhard at 804-354-1881.

 Richard is an active 8 year old that is in need a great deal of structure and consistency.
 He has been diagnosed as autistic as well as a significant speech delay.
 He can be aggressive towards his brother at times though other times they play appropriately together.